Green-Software-Foundation/green-software-principles/Principles/electricity.md

-# Electricity
+# Energy Efficiency

-Build applications that are energy efficient
+Use the least amount of energy possible.

 <!-- ## Learning Objectives